Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/Working_toolchain_NGCD/tileset_out_modified/Readme.txt

-The NGCD tileset modified from MVS verion will be generated here
+The NGCD tileset modified from MVS version will be generated here